Pittston, Pennsylvania: Establishment

-A company of militia, led by Captain Jeremiah Blanchard and Lieutenant Timothy Keyes, held and maintained a fort in Pittston.
-The fort was surrendered on July 4, 1778, one day after the Battle of Wyoming, and was later partially burned.
-In 1780, Pittston Fort was reoccupied, restored and strengthened.
-From then on it was under Patriot control until the end of the war in 1783, with the signing of the Treaty of Paris.
-Today a marker stands at the site where the fort once stood.

-Pittston broke away from Pittston Township and officially became a borough in 1853.
-John Hosie served as the first burgess of the Borough of Pittston.
+In 1853, Pittston broke away from Pittston Township and officially became a borough.
+John Hosie served as the first burgess of the borough.
 It was later chartered as a city on December 10, 1894.
 Thomas J. Maloney served as the city's first mayor from 1894 to 1898.
-Throughout the late 1890s, Pittston's borders extended from Scranton to Wilkes-Barre, but due to financial and civil differences, the community would soon be divided into the many townships and boroughs that exist throughout the central Wyoming Valley today.
+Throughout the late 1890s, Pittston's borders extended from Scranton to Wilkes-Barre, but due to financial and civil differences, the community was later divided into several townships and boroughs throughout the Greater Pittston.

 Coal mining

 Pittston is located within Pennsylvania's Coal Region.
 The first discovery of the anthracite coal (in the Wyoming Valley) occurred around 1770.
 The first mine was established in 1775 near Pittston.
 With the opening of a canal in the 1830s, Pittston became an important link in the coal industry.
 Money made through the mining and transportation of coal led some of the leading merchants to petition its separation from Pittston Township.
 The anthracite and railroad industry attracted thousands of immigrants, making Pittston a true melting pot with once-distinct ethnic and class neighborhoods.
 The population of Pittston boomed in the late 19th century.
 The boom continued well into the 20th century.

 The anthracite coal mining industry, and its extensive use of child labor in the early part of the 20th century, was one of the industries targeted by the National Child Labor Committee and its hired photographer, Lewis Hine.
 Many of Hine's subjects were photographed in the mines and coal fields in and around Pittston between 1908 and 1912.
 The impact of the Hine photographs led to the enactment of child labor laws across the country.